kelly-yt-liao/RestaurantList-CRUD/README.md

 # RestaurantList-CRUD
-A modification with CRUD framework for RestaurantListExpress
+A modification with CRUD framework for 'RestaurantListExpress' repository.